-Reaching out to a friend, relative, co-worker or acquaintance you suspect is in a domestic violence relationship can be difficult and emotionally challenging.
+Reaching out to a friend or loved one whom you suspect is in an abusive relationship can be difficult and emotionally challenging.
 Here are some tips to help start the conversation.
-For more suggestions and support please call our 24-hour hotline 1-603-994-SAFE (7233)
+For more suggestions and support, please call our 24-hour hotline 1-603-994-SAFE (7233)

 - Believe & listen to survivor–Fear of not being believed is a top barrier for survivors.

 - Assure the survivor they’re not to blame.

 - Avoid negative comments about perpetrator: 85% of the time they are someone known to the victim, and there might be mixed feelings.
 Forcing negative opinions can complicate things.